 Kristen Morgin (born 1968) lives and works in Los Angeles,CA. Morgin received a Bachelor of Arts degree in 1993 from California State University, Hayward, Hayward, CA and a Masters of Fine Art degree in 1997 from Alfred University, School of Ceramics, Alfred, NY.
-Morgin is the recipient of the 2005 Joan Mitchell Award.
+Morgin is the recipient of the 2011 Lamar Dodd Professorship of Art, University of Georgia and the 2005 Joan Mitchell Award.

 Morgin has had solo exhibitions at A-B Projects, Scripps College, Claremont, CA; Cuesta College Art Gallery, San Luis Obispo, CA; Jane Hartsook Gallery, New York, NY; Lamar Dodd School of Art Gallery, Athens, GA; Marc Selwyn Fine Art, Los Angeles, CA; Salon 94 Bowery, New York, NY; Viento y Agua Gallery, Long Beach, CA; Wattis Institute, San Francsico, CA and Zach Feuer, New York, NY.